 - Arthritis, muscle pain, weakness

 A long list of side effects is usually meaningless.
 People zone out after reading just a few symptoms.
 Drug companies are fully aware of this and have stopped worrying about listing dozens of serious side effects in their print ads or on television commercials.
 Although they once feared that a litany of serious adverse reactions might scare patients away, the truth is that most people ignore the scary messages and focus on the people having fun in the ads.
-The only way to truly understand the impact of FQ antibiotics is to read stories from real people:
+The only way to truly understand the impact of FQ antibiotics is to read stories from real people.
+Here are a few.

 “I took Levaquin three years ago for an infection in my leg.
 After three weeks of taking it, I had severe shortness of breath, ringing in my ears, pain walking and difficulty walking.
 The pain has never left, only gotten worse.
 I can only walk or stand for a few minutes at a time before having to sit.